DronRathore/mozHive/README.md

 =======

 Hive India website
-# Platform
+## Platform
-php, you will soon require mysql too when we get contact us, signup and admin panel done.
+php on apache server, make sure that you have RewriteEngine privilige on your test server

-# Adding Stuff
+## Adding Stuff
-Well i may be good at designing(you know what i mean by word may be) but i am not that good to create a text, perhaps a catchy one for the website.
+You can add stuff that you like.
 Feel free to update the textuals.

-# Design
+## Design
 The Design is not the ultimate one, requires several more task to be performed.
 Open for Developing.